unibuc-cs/software-engineering-product-panic-driven-development/README.md

 # MediaMaster

+We describe our app in more detail on the Wiki: https://github.com/unibuc-cs/software-engineering-product-panic-driven-development/wiki .

 ## Prerequisites
 - Get a Supabase URL and Key: https://supabase.com/docs
 - Get an IGDB ID and Secret: https://api-docs.igdb.com/#getting-started